oliverwangx/MultiLengthImageCap/README.md

 b) It achieved better performance than previous metrics.
 Spot problems when using Language Model as criterion We figured out why the LM failed when used as a criterion training decoder, and give future directions for solving this issue.

-Thank you for my other team members' contribution.
+Thanks for my teammates' contribution.
 They are Chuan Cen, Yuan Liang, Ruoyao Wang, Feiyi